vikulchik/Geniusee/README.md

-# Test application for TEPLIN
+# Test application for epicentrk.ua

 ## Steps to run the project:
 * Clone this repo